Soulfully Made » Appetizers » Hot Pepper Jelly Meatballs

 These sweet-and-spicy meatballs are a crowd favorite, but you can easily give them your own twist.
 Here are a few ideas:

-• Extra Kick – Add a pinch of crushed red pepper or use a hotter pepper jelly for more spice.
+• Extra Kick: Add a pinch of crushed red pepper or use a hotter pepper jelly for an extra spicy kick.

-• Use Chili Sauce Instead of BBQ – If you want a tangier, slightly spicier sauce, swap the barbecue sauce for classic chili sauce.
+• Use Chili Sauce Instead of BBQ: If you prefer a tangier, slightly spicier sauce, swap the barbecue sauce for classic chili sauce.
 It gives the meatballs a zesty, old-school party flavor.

 Flavor Combinations & Sauce Blend Ideas